 One Pot Taco Mac and Cheese is the perfect blend of seasoned ground beef, pasta, cheese and your favorite taco toppings all rolled into one fantastic dish.
 It’s fast, easy and ready in under 30 minutes!

-One Pan Taco Mac and Cheese
+Ingredients for Taco Mac and Cheese

 - Next you’ll add the beef broth and water, pasta, tomatoes and more taco seasoning.
-I use taco seasoning a lot and sometimes will make my own but I often just use a packet seasoning or the Ortega Taco Seasoning which comes in a larger container so you can use as much or as little as you need.
+I use taco seasoning a lot and sometimes will make my own.
+But I often just use a packet seasoning or the Ortega Taco Seasoning which comes in a larger container so you can use as much or as little as you need.

 - Once the cheese is completely melted, garnish with diced tomatoes and green onion.